intermine/im-docs/docs/system-requirements/software/postgres/postgres.rst

 .. [#note]
    The InterMine system stores all text in the database in `UTF-8` format.
 If you set PostgreSQL to `LATIN-9`, then PostgreSQL will perform some incorrect conversions, and may even give an error.
-Setting the format to `UTF-8` results in PostgreSQL treating the text completely correctly, which is quite a complicated and slow operation in `UTF-8`.
+Setting the format to `UTF-8` results in PostgreSQL treating the text correctly, which is quite complicated and slow.

    If you set PostgreSQL to `SQL_ASCII`, then that is a special character set in Postgres, which basically means "do no conversions".
 This is sufficient for almost all operations.
 All comparisons and index lookups will be done on a byte-by-byte basis, which is much faster than having to deal with Unicode's complications.